Subscribe

 • Sets up code quality standards and performs code reviews

-An expert-level software engineer, an architect is the one who makes executive software design decisions in an app development team.
+An architect is an expert-level software engineer who makes executive software design decisions on behalf of an app development team.
 You will need one if you deal with a software product with complex requirements or legacy software that calls for profound changes.
 A software architect decides which services and databases should communicate together, how integrations should work, and how to ensure that the product is secure and stable.

 Software developer